B-gann21/little-esty-discounts/README.md

 Merchant Bulk Discount Create

 As a merchant
-When I visit my bulk discounts index
-Then I see a link to create a new discount
+When I visit my bulk discounts index (example URI: /merchants/50/bulk_discounts) Then I see a link to create a new discount
 When I click this link
 Then I am taken to a new page where I see a form to add a new bulk discount